-Heather’s international career in education, cross-culture, and media has spanned 30 years, four continents and multiple fields.
-After completing an advanced degree in Clinical Psychology (with an emphasis on Organizational Development), Heather carried out development work in the Philippines.
-She then spent 12 years in Japan conducting trainings for academic institutions and international business groups.
+Heather’s international career in organizational development, education, cross-culture, and media has spanned 35 years, four continents and multiple fields.
+After completing an advanced degree in Clinical Psychology, Heather carried out development work in the Philippines.
+She then spent 12 years in Japan doing consulting and conducting trainings for academic institutions and international business groups.

 Heather is the author of two books that reached Amazon’s top ten in their category, and her articles have appeared in publications ranging from Foreign Policy in Focus to Germany’s Süddeutsche Zeitung.
 Her Manhattan-based television interview series has won national awards.

-Heather has a strong background in setting up major social-value projects in a variety of areas including (but not limited to): female empowerment, nuclear non-proliferation, refugee and migration issues, human trafficking, and the SDGs.
-She is eager to apply modern eLearning and community-building techniques to engage the public about sustainable development.
+Heather has a strong background in setting up social-value projects in a variety of areas including (but not limited to): female and youth empowerment, mental health, refugee and migration issues, nuclear non-proliferation, human trafficking, and the SDGs.
+She is eager to apply modern virtual learning and community-building techniques to engage the public about urgent contemporary issues.